giantswarm/test-infra/docs/create-prow-command.md

 for now.
 This can be specified differently but there is currently no reason to.

-And example of a configuration:
+An example of a configuration:
 ```yaml
   - name: cis # Name of the prow command.
     agent: tekton-pipeline # Should always be tekton-pipeline-